What are sponge cities and how do they work? – DW – 03/01/2024

 Part of the challenge is to get locals on board.
 And when it comes to closing kids playgrounds or city parks for extended periods to turn them into flood zones, or financing the adaptation plans via a levy on water bills, that is not always easy.

-But Clouson-Kaas says, fitting a flood-prone city for the future makes sound financial sense.
+But Clouson-Kaas said fitting a flood-prone city for the future makes sound financial sense.
 "We lost around a billion on this one event [in 2011], but we are expecting there will be quite a few events for the next 100 years.
 They're saying the potential loss could be at least €4 or €5 billion.
-So if we invest €2 billion, it still works out."
+So if we invest €2 billion, it still works out," he said.

 Copenhagen is in the position — financially and political — to invest in such infrastructure now, rather than dealing with potential damages in the future.
 It's become a place that other cities are looking to learn about the benefits of creating an urban sponge.